 Mummies are made from the corpses of ancient warriors that were wrapped in funeral linens and embalmed to prevent decay.
 Many of the oldest civilizations of Humans, most notably those of Araby and the great southern empire of Nehekhara, interred their dead in such fashion.
 With the rise of the Great Necromancer Nagash and his cursed art, many of these preserved dead were disturbed from their rest and animated.
 Unlike the more mindless Undead, such as Skeletons and Zombies, Mummies always have a will of their own.
 Indeed, their will is so strong they can command lesser forms of Undead to do their bidding.
-The few Mummies that dwell in the few Mummies that dwell in the Empire are content to lie still in their sarcophagi until something disturbs their rest.
+The few Mummies that dwell in the Empire are content to lie still in their sarcophagi until something disturbs their rest.
 They swiftly crush anything that stirs them from their sleep before returning to their tomb.
 There are a few, though, that retain the agendas they had in life, which can make them terrible foes.
 They are usually armed as they were in life.
 Weapons and armour that have survived untarnished down the long ages with a Mummy are doubtless magical.

-- M ummy Statist ics -
+- Mummy Statistics -

-Main Main Profile
+Main Profile

+Iviaini TIOINC

 WS BS S Т Ag Int WP Fel

 45% 33% 42% 56% 24% 43% 89% 20%

-Secon dary Pr ofile
+Secon Secondary Profile

-A W SB ТВ M Mag IP FP
+Α W SB ТВ М Mag IP FP

 3 32 4 5 4 0 0 0